lcfyhr/svvarm-public/README.md

 - **Intuitive Task Automation**: Define and manage complex tasks with a user-friendly interface.
 - **Multi-Platform Support**: Run tasks across different environments, including cloud, local machines, and containers.
-- **Scalability**: Easily scale your automation workflows as your project grows.
+- **Simple Triggers**: Trigger automations from emails, messages, slack, API, or via the UI.
-- **Modular Architecture**: Extend functionality with custom modules and plugins.
+- **Customizable Nodes**: Extend functionality with custom nodes.
-- **Error Handling & Logging**: Advanced logging and error handling mechanisms to ensure reliable operations.
+- **Error Handling & Logging**: Advanced logging and error handling mechanisms to ensure reliable automations.
 - **Built-in Scheduling**: Schedule tasks to run at specific times or intervals.
 - **Community Driven**: Join a growing community and contribute to SVVARM’s development.

+## See Automation in Action!
+(DEMO)

+Try sending an email to **svvarmbot@gmail.com** with a copy of your resume.

 ## Open Source